June 4, 2015

 In just about every auto parts store and gas station you’ll find fuel system additives that claim to make your engine run better, get higher mileage, or clean out harmful deposits and grime from your fuel tank and gas lines.
 However, most people don’t know that gasoline already contains detergents and cleansers that remove deposits and sediments themselves.
 Adding more cleaners or performance boosters to your gas tank isn’t going to do anything more than what the gas is already doing itself.

 7. Only Use 100% Gas

 At many gas stations in Oklahoma and beyond, you can choose to fill up your car with either 100% gas or E10 gas, which is blended with up to 10% ethanol.
 The debate over which one is better has raged for a long time, but one thing is certain: 100% gas costs significantly more than E10.
 Advocates for pure gasoline argue that, since it gets better mileage, pure gasoline offsets its own costs with less-frequent fill ups.
 However, the EPA and many private tests and studies have shown that pure, 100% gasoline is generally only about 10% more efficient than E10 gasoline – but it can cost 20% to 25% more.
 In short, if you want to save money on running your car, fill it with E10.

 Do you have more questions about owning a used car in Oklahoma?
 Contact or visit us today at The KEY!
 We’re Oklahoma City’s top special financing car dealer, and we’ll work with you to find a perfect used car for your needs and budget – even if you have poor credit!
-Call us today at (405) 526-7010 to learn more, or visit our Facebook and Google+ pages for more helpful tips and advice.
+Call us today at (405) 526-7010 to learn more, or visit our Facebook page for more helpful tips and advice.